 Impact of Budget 2021 amendments on GST audit

-With the introduction of the above two amendments, the entire GST audit requirements are turned upside-down.
+With the introduction of the above two amendments, the entire GST audit checklist requirements are turned upside-down.
 Let us understand how-

 Effect of omission of sub-section (5) to section 35